 On to the interview…

 You’ve been a homeschool dad for almost ten years.
 Four kids, two official household moves; two African trips bookended by Europe; trips all over America and Canada, even the Arctic.
-You’re a medical doctor who has delivered babies, intubated and anesthetized, you run codes in emerg and lead all sorts of staff scenarios.
+You’re a medical doctor who has delivered babies, intubated and anesthetized, you run codes in emerg and lead the staff at our local hospital.

 The older I get, the less I think they differ, because it’s almost always just about the person right in front of you right now.
 And trying to make them feel cared about or worthy or assisted.

 I used to think that one had this bigger, larger meaning, but it’s just not true.
 All of our interactions have meaning.